 Generally, product recalls are undertaken voluntarily by a firm, with the respective agency lacking authority to initiate a recall.
-Firms often chose to voluntarily conduct a recall which may obviate other possible administrative actions available under the respective agency's statutes, such as seizure or injunction.
-There are certain products, however, for which Congress has provided explicit recall authority.
-For example, the FDA has the power to initiate recalls in four limited contexts: medical devices intended for human use (section 518(e)), biological products intended for human use (42 USC section 262), human tissue intended for transplantation (21 CFR section 1271.440), misbranded or adulterated infant formula and interstate milk shipments.
+Firms often chose to voluntarily conduct a recall that may obviate other possible administrative actions available under the respective agency's statutes, such as seizure or injunction.
+As discussed in question 19, there are certain products for which Congress has provided explicit recall authority.
 As a practical matter, even where an administrative agency lacks the specific authority to initiate a recall, a firm requested to do so should consider complying with this request in order to avoid the statutory alternatives.

-Are any costs incurred by the government authority in relation to product safety issues or product recalls recoverable from a producer or other responsible party?
+22 Are any costs incurred by the government authority in relation to product safety issues or product recalls recoverable from the producer or other responsible party?